Nicholas Ayala

 Repo: https://github.com/nmayalais/ChargeMatter

 This project cost about $7 in OpenAI Codex usage and ~2.5 hours of build time.
 The alternatives were a $20K+ pay-to-charge system or ongoing admin time (~$1.1K/year) just to coordinate turns.
-I built a lightweight internal web app instead and it actually gets used.
+I built a lightweight internal web app instead.
+And it actually gets used.

 Cost and time comparison

-We had a very normal workplace problem: EV chargers in the parking lot were “first-come, first-served,” with no system to enforce turnover.
 The pattern was predictable.
-You would roll into the lot, see every charger occupied, and have no idea if someone was unplugging in 20 minutes or 6 hours.
+You’d roll into the lot, see every charger occupied, and have no idea if someone was unplugging in 20 minutes or 6 hours.
 Slack would light up with polite nudges, then follow-ups, then quiet frustration.
-People would charge and then stay parked for 6 to 10 hours.
+People would charge and stay parked for 6 to 10 hours.
 The chargers were technically working, but practically unusable.

 The business case